bugbountyforum/XSS-Radar/README.md

 ### Contexts and tests
 We've developed contexts – and their respective tests – in a fully modular fashion.
 By doing so, we've made it easy to contribute new methodologies to the Scanner module.

 **Contexts** are found in `contexts.js` (inside `extension/src/payloads/`).
-Upon launch, the Scanner looks for applicable contexts and deploys the required payloads.
-For instance, link-based XSS vulnerabilities often rely on injection within the `href` attribute, so we've added a prebuilt context which specifically matches against these:
+Upon fuzzing, the Scanner searches for applicable contexts on the target and deploys the right payloads.
+For instance, link-based XSS bugs often rely on injection within the `href` attribute, so we've added a context which specifically matches against these:

 ```
 {